tidev/appcd-plugin-webpack/migration.md

 - `app/lib`
 - `app/vendor`

 This is only true for `app/assets` by default when you are using Webpack.
 All files from this directory will be copied directly into your app as-is.
-Source files in `app/lib` will be bundled by Webpack into a _single_ output file.
+Source files in `app/lib` that you `require`/`import` will be bundled by Webpack into a _single_ output file.

-Usage of the `app/lib` directory is discuraged with Webpack.
+Usage of the `app/vendor` directory is discuraged with Webpack.
 It is recommended to install all your third-party libraries as Node modules and let Webpack process them from there.

 ### Code changes